oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

 model.save(model_dir, save_format='tf')
 ```

 **Note**: Whenever you change the code, you have to build, tag and push the image to repo.
-If you change the tag, it needs to be updated inside the cluster definition yaml.
+This behaviour is automatically taken care in ```ads opctl run ``` cli command.

 The required python dependencies are provided inside the conda environment file `oci_dist_training_artifacts/tensorflow/v1/environments.yaml`.
 If your code requires additional dependency, update this file.